DevEliran/DevEliran.github.io/expenses_detective/README.md

 # Expenses Detective

-  Expenses Detective is an app that allows to to sumbit your current account on various banks.
+   Expenses Detective helps you keep track on your daily expenses.
-  It also lets you keep track on your daily spendings.
+   The user can enter a list of his bank accounts and his daily spendings in order to monitor them.

 ## What I Learned

   - Working with databases (sqlite3)